zgutterm/IBMThink2019/3-OpenShiftDeployment/README.md

 database.

 ## Prerequisites
-Ensure that you have Maven installed.
+Ensure that you have Java, Maven, and an IDE installed.

 Ensure that you have an OpenShift Online account and that your environment is available.